'Crying is not a weakness' - Iga Swiatek column

 It is hard for me to reset after losing a first set but I did that in both matches.
 My main emotion was being proud of myself, but I was also very relieved.

+For me, a week without crying is not a week.
 Away from the tennis court, I can be emotional too.

 Last week, I was watching a movie called The Terminal starring Tom Hanks and Catherine Zeta-Jones.
 I don't know if anyone would cry at that movie.
 But I cried, twice!